Beijing warns of 'severe impact' on US-China relations as Taiwan's leader lands in New York - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jennifer Hansler in Washington, Gladys Tsai in Taiwan, and INS’s Dhruv Tikekar in Hong Kong contributed to this report.
+CNN’s Jennifer Hansler in Washington, Gladys Tsai in Taiwan, Michael Rios in Atlanta and INS’s Dhruv Tikekar in Hong Kong contributed to this report.